 There are also private offices for each staff athletic trainer as well as the physicians, to allow for one-on-one consultation and evaluation when needed.
 A large conference room with computers and a sports medicine library completes the athletic training facility, allowing space for work and research by staff.

 The Lipscomb University sports medicine staff strives to provide the best medical care possible to each of its student athletes.
 The state of-the-art athletic training facility represents the University's commitment to allowing this goal to be achieved.

 William Ness, MS, ATC, LAT

-William Ness begins his eighth year with Baptist Sports Medicine.
+William Ness is his ninth year with the Lipscomb Sports Medicine team.
 He currently serves as the head athletic trainer for Lipscomb University.
 William's primary sport responsibilities include men's basketball and golf.